I promise you; this post is hilarious. But I have to say some stuff first. Sorry, but not sorry enough not to do it.

 Cue #2020: A novel coronavirus, race riots, a Presidency in shambles, a country on the brink of collapse, murder hornets, vampire penis leeches, coke boars, Bubonic squirrels… the screenplay writers for this season should be sacked.

-Also, I lost my job in early June, and, last week, broke up with my boyfriend of just over two years, because WHY NOT, 2020?
+Also, I lost my job in early June, and, last week, broke up with my partner of just over two years, because WHY NOT, 2020?
 Come at me, Year!
 (Ok, please stop coming at me now.)
 As a final “screw you, eDar,” I will be turning 50 in almost exactly a month.

 As the Cowboy and I slouch off in differing directions, searching for the next romantic adventure, I find myself turning to Bumble and to Tinder with … some sincerity.

 I do not like online dating.
 I loathe and despise it because of everything written here.
 It feels contrived and stupid and awful and I hate it.